Recent activity... Click below to see more.

 I’ve been thinking about the things that help make me the kind of designer that I am… So here’s a bit of history, a bit more than that on my “About” page.

 There are some people that think that designers are born as designers and that going to school for it is unnecessary.
-Personally, I don’t quite subscribe to that so much, in that I think it’s good to get education if you can, but I also believe that a person is a designer before they have the title.
+Personally, I don’t quite subscribe to that totally, in that I think it’s good to get education if you can, but I also believe that a person is a designer before they have the title.

-So would say that I’m a technical designer.
+Some would say that I’m a technical designer.
 There is something about machines & electronics that is alluring for me.
-When I was a child, my parents found me messing around with the computer at about 5am one morning, and the next and the next until they told me that this habit couldn’t continue - it was too early and about 7am was acceptable.
+When I was a child, my parents found me messing around with the computer at about 5am one morning, and the next and the next until they told me that this habit couldn’t continue – it was too early and about 7am was acceptable.

 I was pretty much hooked from the off.
 I don’t remember any teething troubles such as using the mouse or modifier keys.
 FullPaint became my little world.
 I distinctly remember how frustrating it was that PageMaker 3.02 couldn’t rotate text or put it sideways.
 I also remember that it annoyed me that the text from Fullpaint was pixellated - and so I found a way to get round the problem.
 That was on a Mac Classic… Later on I progressed to a Mac IIci with a (gasp) colour screen!
 We bought PageMaker 5 and things really started heating up.

 Around that time, I didn’t know about design.
 I didn’t know the terms Graphic Designer or Illustrator.
 I was thinking that I would have a career in cars.
 I had an epiphany when I saw an advert in MacWarehouse catalogue.
-I saw a stamp-sized picture that was created in Ray Dream Designer - “One Fast Mousetrap.”
+I saw a stamp-sized picture that was created in Ray Dream Designer – “One Fast Mousetrap.”
+The one at the top of this post.

 I bought all the MacFormat Magazines I could and started to read Computer Arts Magazine.
 There wasn’t much I could actually do on the IIci, but I read every page, including the adverts.
 Soon, I was able to get an Apple clone from Umax, an Apus 3200 (when Apple licensed the MacOS to other vendors…) and at age 16/17 I was fortunate enough to get a place at college for Graphic Design.
 This was where I first understood about speed in artwork.
 Whenever we received projects we were allowed up to about two weeks to complete them.
 I normally finished mine either that night or the next day.
 It seems that my talent/skill/mindset or whatever was that I could somehow come up with a picture of the whole design really quickly and improve the design while on the way to completion.
 (I must have been a frustrating student - my teacher ran out of things for me to do.
 Fortunately they had Photoshop, so the time wasn’t wasted.)